Industry Advocacy as a Legal Marketing Strategy

 - Lobbied the local chamber of commerce to separate stockbrokers from financial advisors in their category listings

-While some of these efforts generated a change in the industry (locally) and some did not all of this activity got my client noticed by people in this profession.
-As a result, her referrals increased, and her visibility and credibility increased as well.
-She was the only non-advisor to be invited to all the industry events, invited to publish in their magazine and newsletter, and given carte blanche to continue to advocate for this industry.
+Finally, visibility and credibility increased, moreover, she was the only non-advisor to be invited to all the industry events.
+Similarly, she was invited to publish in their magazine and newsletter, and given carte blanche to continue to advocate for this industry.

 Many of the folks in this community (statewide) don’t think of her as an attorney.
-They think of her as an industry spokesperson and advocate.
+As a result, they think of her as an industry spokesperson and advocate.

 What This Means For You